argumenta/argumenta/doc/templates/api.template.md

 The Argumenta API provides a RESTful interface to data in JSON form.

 It can be used to access resources including Users, Repos, Arguments, Propositions, and Tags.
-Search is now also available.
+Search, Comments, and Discussions are now also available.
 Planned resources include Follows and Activity.
-The current version (0.1.2) provides the following features:
+The current version (0.1.3) provides the following features:

 + Read access for general use by unauthenticated clients.
 + Cookie-based authenticated sessions for account creation, login, and publishing.